aws-ia/terraform-aws-eks-blueprints/examples/observability/eks-memcached/README.md

-# Observability pattern for HAProxy applications with Amazon EKS and Observability services
+# Observability pattern for Memcached applications with Amazon EKS and Observability services

-This example demonstrates how to use the Amazon EKS Blueprints for Terraform a new Amazon EKS Cluster with AWS Distro for OpenTelemetry (ADOT) configured to specifically monitor HAProxy applications Prometheus metrics.
+This example demonstrates how to use the Amazon EKS Blueprints for Terraform a new Amazon EKS Cluster with AWS Distro for OpenTelemetry (ADOT) configured to specifically monitor Memcached applications Prometheus metrics.
 The ADOT collector deployed as a Kubernetes Operator, sends metrics to a provided Amazon Managed Prometheus workspace, to be visualize with Amazon Managed Grafana.